jina-ai/jina-hub/indexers/keyvalue/PostgreSQLDBIndexer/README.md

-# PostgressIndexer
+# PostgreSQLDBMSIndexer

-Indexer wrapper around Postgress database.
-Postrges is an open source object-relational database.
+Indexer wrapper around the PostgreSQL DBMS.
+Postgres is an open source object-relational database.
 You can read more about it here: https://www.postgresql.org/

 ## Snippets:

-Initialise PostgresIndexer:
+Initialise PostgreSQLDBMSIndexer:

-`PostgreSQLDBIndexer(username, password, database', table')`
+`PostgreSQLDBMSIndexer(username, password, database', table')`

 Users can use Pod images in several ways: